gvtulder/web-image-checker/README.md

 ```
 rackup config.ru
 ```
+Open http://localhost:9292/ to view some of the examples.

 You can run the server with the ``rackup`` tool, but for improved performance and a more stable set-up, you might want to run it using [Nginx](https://nginx.org/) and the [Passenger module](https://www.phusionpassenger.com/).

 Key concepts